 This comes from the part of the Catechism which focuses on the First Commandment, “You Shall Have No Other Gods Before Me.”

 In addition to the Church’s formal pronouncements, there is a long informal tradition which condemns (or at least discourages) such practices as well.
 Most recently, Pope Francis addressed this issue himself, during his remarks in a general audience on August 1st, 2018.
 He spoke about passing a park while walking through Buenos Aires, and spotting pairs of Tarot readers and querents sitting across tables from each other.
 “Instead of praying to God who is the Providence of the future, they went there to have their fortunes told, to see the future.
 This is one form of the idolatry of our times.
 I ask you: how many of you have gone to have your cards read to see the future?
 How many of you, for example, have gone to have your hands read to see the future instead of praying to the Lord?
 This is the difference: the Lord is alive.
 The others are idols, forms of idolatry that are unnecessary.”

 The crux of the matter is (as another section of the Catechism puts it) “Idolatry consists in divinizing what is not God.”
-So if one is placing their trust in cards, astrological charts, interpretation of omens and such for one’s security and well being, that practice would clearly be counter to the teaching of the Catholic Church.
+So if one is placing their faith and trust in cards, astrological charts, interpretation of omens and such in place of their faith and trust in God, that practice would clearly be counter to the teaching of the Catholic Church.

 “The Devil’s in the Details”

 Pardon the flippant heading there, but I couldn’t resist.